AkramOM606/American-Sign-Language-Detection/README.md

 # Directory (Project Layout)

 # Model Training
-If you wish to train the model on your own dataset, follow these steps:
+If you wish to train the model on your dataset, follow these steps:

 1. Data Collection